Peace Studies & Political Science

 The Kroc Institute also hosts the Peace Accord Matrix, an interactive database featuring data on comprehensive peace agreements signed since 1989, which is increasingly being used as a tool in peace negotiations around the globe.

-The doctoral program in political science and peace studies provides rigorous training in both political science and peace studies.
+The doctoral program in peace studies and political science provides rigorous training in both peace studies and political science.
 Students receive advanced research training in qualitative and quantitative methods as well as normative political theory from faculty at the Kroc Institute and the Department of Political Science.

 Faculty with active research programs in comparative politics, international relations, and political theory provide training and mentoring to Ph.D. students.

 Faculty Contact: Ernesto Verdeja, Associate Professor of Political Science and Peace Studies

 Student & Alumni Testimonials

 “The joint program at the Kroc Institute is a perfect fit for me because I specialize in political theory, yet I'm committed to grounding theory in real-world political processes.
 Notre Dame’s Department of Political Science offers one of the country’s top theory subfields, and Kroc connects me with scholar-practitioners who do brilliant fieldwork in conflict zones.
 Being able to draw from both has been invaluable.” — Karie Cross, Ph.D. student in peace studies & political science

 "The joint degree program in peace studies and political theory offers an invaluable interdisciplinary approach to my research, and working with peacebuilding practitioners and scholars from a variety of different disciplines helps to enrich my work and ensure that the theory always engages reflexively with real-world needs and developments in practice." — Garrett Fitzgerald, Ph.D. student in peace studies & political science